SSD PROBLEM – Install SSD and transfer Windows 10/11 to it

 Another way of doing the installation would be to create a system image using an imaging program that can implement the specific partitioning requirements of an SSD drive, such as Acronis TrueImage Home, creating it on an external hard drive, then restore the image to the SSD drive when it is the boot drive.
 If you want to use an excellent free imaging tool, I recommend the free version of Macrium Reflect

 In theory, Windows should boot from the SSD without the user having to do anything else.
 Unfortunately, using this method is not desirable because when the image is restored to the SSD drive, Windows might not configure itself to optimise its use on an SSD drive, which would lead to reduced performance and greater wear of the most well used parts of the drive’s flash memory (similar memory to that used by a flash drive), thereby reducing the drive’s life span.
-The flash memory used by an SSD drive only has a finite number of writes before it cannot be used any more and if Windows doesn’t spread the use evenly over the whole drive, the most well used parts will wear out and render it unusable.
+The flash memory used by an SSD drive only has a finite number of writes before it cannot be used any more and if Windows doesn’t spread the use evenly over the whole drive, the most well used parts will wear out and it will become a render read-only device.
+Apparently, modern SSDs will usually outlive their systems .